zhulianhua/UGKS/README.md

 using any IDE (e.g. Visual Studio), use the compiling function provided by the IDE

-Note: openmp and intel fortran compiler is used by default.
+Note: openmp and Intel Fortran compiler is used by default.
 DO NOT type the prompt symbol $

 1. make both 1D and 2D program